cambridge-ceu/csd3/usage.md

 ### --- Virtual Machine ---

-See http://www.ensembl.org/info/data/virtual_machine.html which is possibly best for Windows and we would not pursue here.
+See http://www.ensembl.org/info/data/virtual_machine.html which is possibly best for MicroSoft Windows and is not pursued here.

 Detailed instructions are available from here, http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#installer.